 Welcome to the tenth interview in the popular series, Secrets of Best-Selling Self-Published Authors.
 Today's guest is award-winning author Jeremy Bates.
 Jeremy is a Canadian/Australian author.
 His work typically explores the darker side of human nature and the novels in his "World's Scariest Places" series are all set in real locations, such as Aokigahara in Japan, The Catacombs in Paris, and Helltown in Ohio.
 He is also the author of the #1 Amazon bestseller White Lies, which was nominated for the 2012 Foreword Book of the Year Award.
 Without further ado, here he is, the talented Jeremy Bates:

 Who are you and where do you come from?
 Do you think that your life experience has gone someway towards making you a successful author in your chosen genre?

-Did you try to get publishing contracts for your books early on with traditional book publishers?
+Your first novel was traditionally published.
+Did you try to get publishing contracts for your other books early on with traditional book publishers?
 If so, did you have any success there or if not what was it that made you decide to self-publish the majority of your work?

 Once you have decided that self-publishing might be your route, what financial and artistic considerations should you keep in mind before you begin?

 I don’t really have any financial/artistic considerations.
 I do the covers and interiors myself.
 I have an editor I pay, of course, but it’s not too much.

 What kind of marketing did you do to establish your author brand and what do you think is the most successful marketing for self-published authors?